Moore v United States | Transition Tax Appeal | OH IN KY

 The Moore case

 Moore v.
-United States (referred to as Moore) is a legal case that challenges the constitutionality of the “transition tax” imposed with the change in the international tax system that was included in the TCJA.
+United States (referred to as Moore) is a legal case that challenges the constitutionality of the “transition tax” imposed with the change in the international tax system included in the TCJA.
 This case is currently before the U.S. Supreme Court.

 If IRC Section 965 is struck down as unconstitutional, taxpayers may be entitled to file a claim for a refund if their statute of limitations is open.
 Taxpayers that elected the deferral under IRC Section 965(h) election, should consider filing a protective claim for a refund.